 Wastewater Pipe, Stormdrain & Maintenance Hole Lining Project

 The City has an ongoing program for lining damaged wastewater pipelines and maintenance holes.
 This project will rehabilitate approximately four miles of wastewater collection pipeline, 100 maintenance holes and 1,500 linear feet of storm drain pipes.
 This project will start in Summer 2017 and take approximately seven months to complete.

 101 Freeway/23 Interchange Improvement Project

 This project is funded with $20.81 million in state and federal grants and is supported by a $12.02 million loan from the City.
-The Route 101/23 Interchange Improvement Project This started in March 2014 and will take approximately two years to complete.
+The Route 101/23 Interchange Improvement Project This started in March 2014 and took approximately two years to complete.

 Westlake Sidewalk Improvement Project

 The Westlake Sidewalk project provides for the installation of new sidewalks, curb ramps, crosswalk striping and the modification of existing bike lanes.
 Construction is scheduled to start by Fall 2016.